ekalaya/tellodrone-control/README.md

 # tellodrone-control
-Drone DJI Tello Controller using the Go programming language
+Drone DJI/Ryze Tello Controller using the Go programming language

 Very early version with a lot of hacks.